SDKs and Code Examples

 Obtain an API Key

 To use the WebCrawler API, you need to obtain an API key.
-You can do this by signing up for a free account (opens in a new tab) and then creating a new project.
+You can do this by signing up for a free account.

 Installation